🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 Bluetooth RTLS (Bluetooth Location Services)

-BLE is increasingly being used for RTLS due to its:
+Bluetooth LE is increasingly being used for RTLS due to its:

 So far, we’ve been talking about RTLS in a general sense to give you a framework for understanding what they are used for - and how they are typically configured.
 But RTLS is just that - it is a general term describing many different location tracking systems.

 Depending on the specific application, requirements, and project constraints, one or more techniques will be used to actually do the location approximation and direction finding within an RTLS.
-The two techniques that we will look at are RSSI and Direction Finding
+The two techniques that we will look at are RSSI and Direction Finding.

 We’ll start with RSSI because it is, by far, the most commonly used methodology and will work for a majority of RTLS applications.